tariqyasin/black-holes/README.md

 ## Files

 The pipeline consists of a large range of files and folders.
-Listed are some of the mots important.
+The main ones are listed below.

 __`main.py`__: